Advent Research Materials is a leading supplier of high purity silver.

-Advent Research Materials' online catalogue of silver products includes multiple pure metal forms including silver foil and silver sheet, silver wire, wool and rods as well as silver sputtering targets and woven mesh/gauze.
+You can buy our silver products in multiple pure metal forms including silver foil and silver sheet, silver wire, silver wool and silver rods as well as silver sputtering targets and silver woven mesh/gauze.

 Despite the many well-known uses of silver throughout history for items such as coins and jewellery, there are many modern day scientific applications that make it extremely valuable.